The slake (wet aggregate stability) test scores how well your soil structure holds together in water.

 1. Choose a day when the soil isn’t waterlogged and hasn’t been recently cultivated, and head to your sample block / location you’re interested in testing in the soil.

-2. Dig about 15cm into the soil with your spade, and gently break the soil apart.
+2. Dig about 15cm into the soil with your spade, gently breaking the soil apart.
 Take a handful of soil and put it in your collection bag to be taken back for testing.
 Repeat this step wherever you want to take soil samples / for however many samples you have chosen to measure!